DES Y3 results: Blending shear and redshift biases in image simulations: corrections for the DES Y3 shear catalog

 To accomplish this, we use k-means clustering to define clusters of these three quantities based on 200,000 randomly selected objects in each \photoz\ bin.
 We then assign all objects in both the simulations and DES Y3 data to these clusters.
 Weights are produced for each \photoz\ bin by taking the ratio of the number of the number of objects assigned to each data cluster to the number assigned to each simulation cluster.
 We show in \fig{fig:d2n} that this re-weighting of objects improves agreement with the data.

 We update the weights of our simulated shear catalogs, and re-derive the \neffz\ correction model (by re-performing the \Ngia\ and $\bar{R}_i$ measurements and the \neffizmodel\ fits).
 We again apply the resulting $F(z)$ and $G(z)$ corrections to the Y3 data $n(z)$ ensemble to get an ensemble of \neffz\ samples.
 The inferred $m$s and $\bar{z}$s for these cases are also shown in \fig{fig:violin}, as the lines labelled ``re-weighted''.
 The impact on $\bar{z}$ is small, with at most 0.2\% shifts in the mean.
 There is also a small (between 0.1 and 0.2\%), coherent shift in the mean of the $m$ distributions to less negative values for all \photoz\ bins.
 While small, we find the sign surprising, since we expect this re-weighting procedure to increase the number of close pairs in the simulation, and thus increase the impact of blending on the multiplicative bias.

-While we go no further here in our investigation of the impact of clustering on shear calibration biases, we note that this is a little studied, and potentially important effect for future, more precise weak lensing experiments.
+We note that this re-weighting procedure will not include all the potentially relevant effects present in a galaxy sample with realistic clustering.
+We discuss in detail in \sect{sec:conclusions} the possibility that we have underestimated blending-related biases as a result of this.